GlareDB/glaredb/docs/exp-store.md

 storage.
 Entire files will be written to and read from object storage.
 Data files will be split once they reach a certain size to avoid massive files.

+### Storage Format

+The initial storage format will be lightweight encoding of the Arrow format with minimal compression.
+A custom header will be prepended for each record batch.
+This header will contain size and schema info, allowing use to use the buffer directly for Arrow arrays with no deserialization overhead.

+#### On not using Parquet

+It's unlikely that we'll use parquet directly as the storage format at any level in the near-term.
+It's been less than fun trying to use the existing parquet crates (parquet and parquet2) to try to do "point batch reads".
+I don't necessarily think this is a limitation of the file format, more just the libraries themselves.
+I believe it'll be easier/quicker to use Arrow's array data directly as the basis for the file format in the near-term

+Longer term we'll have to look at:

+- Are these assumptions about using Arrow data easier/quicker correct?
+- Do customers want to be able to access database data directly through parquet (or similar)?
+- If so, do they want the latest data in parquet?
+Would it be sufficient to serialize just old data (like the version file)?

 ### Meta files

 Meta files hold info about the partitioning schema for the table.
 Specifically,